 Dead skin cells are like a bad apple in a basket full of good apples.
 The one bad apple can cause the surrounding apples to spoil quicker.
 Senescent cells behave in a similar fashion, as they excrete inflammatory substances that can negatively affect the surrounding cells.

-If you’re trying to improve the appearance of your skin and you’ve already laid the foundation for healthy skin (proper diet, stress management, good sleep…), I’d recommend you give OneSkin a try.
-Just don’t expect miracles if your lifestyle isn’t in line with your skin health goals.
+If you’re trying to improve the appearance of your skin and you’ve already laid a solid foundation through proper diet, stress management and good sleep, I’d recommend you give OneSkin a try.

 Michael Kummer is a healthy living enthusiast and CrossFit athlete whose goal is to help people achieve optimal health by bridging the gap between ancestral living and the demands of modern society.